WebCoder49/code-input/docs/frameworks/hljs/vue/_index.md

 code-input {
   resize: both; /* if you want the resizing control that textarea has */
   margin: 0; /* you can override other styles */
-  font-family: Monaco, monospace;
+  font-family: monospace;

+  background: #f1f1f1; /* As explained below, this is required to set the colour of the code-input element if it
+                        falls back to having no highlighting, and while it loads. */ }

+.hljs {
+  background: #f1f1f1;  /* This is a style specific to highlighted code, so needs to use highlight.js' selector.
+                           A side effect of this is that it will not affect unregistered/unloaded code-input elements. */ }
+/* If you want to change the color of selected text during editing */ code-input textarea::selection {
+  background: #6781ef;
+  color: #ffffff;
 }

-.hljs {
-  background: #f1f1f1; /* here's how to change the background color. */ }
 </style>
 ```